 Do you know the true potential of your commercial tools?

 In this article, we will share 3 ways to leverage the power of your sales tools to secure cash and prepare for recovery.
 The good news is, these tools might already exist at your airline.
 You may or may not be aware of their true potential.
 Let’s look at what this means for you:

 Sales intelligence on present and upcoming flight periods can help you identify rebound opportunities.
 When tracked on a regular basis, industry statistics can ensure that you understand market demand and trends, and adapt quickly.
 Which routes are showing signs of recovery and are at the forefront?
 Which segment of travel (Leisure or Business) is picking up?
 At what average fares is the demand highest?

 All of this information is available within your sales tools and is key to your strategy for re-opening routes and network.
-Accelya’s eSmash is one such tool for driving your recovery plans.
-It is widely and successfully used by over 120 airlines, for sales intelligence and to drive information-based sales and marketing actions.
+Accelya’s channel management capabilities can help drive your recovery plans.
+Over 120 airlines use these capabilities successfully and widely, for sales intelligence and to drive information-based sales and marketing actions.

 2. Know your agents and their potential

 The next step is to identify the travel partners that will be the key participants in your journey to recovery.

 Who are the most active travel agencies during this time of crisis?
 On which routes have they already commenced with sales?
 Am I engaging enough with the key travel partners in my markets and how effective are they for my airline?